 - Interest earned from any other time deposits.

-You can claim a deduction by filing your ITR.
-First, you need to add total saving interest as income under the head “Income From Other Source”.
-And then enter the same amount as a deduction under Chapter VI-A.
+While filing an ITR, first, the taxpayer has to add total saving interest as income under the head “Income From Other Source”, and then enter the same interest amount as a deduction under section 80TTA under Chapter VI-A.

-No. TDS is not applicable on saving bank account interest.
-However, if it is NRO account then TDS is applicable.
+No. TDS is not applicable to saving bank account interest.
+However, if it is an NRO account then TDS is applicable.

-Yes, an NRI can claim a deduction on saving bank account interest under section 80TTA.
+Yes, an NRI holding an NRO account can claim a deduction on saving bank account interest under section 80TTA.

 The bank account statement is required to calculate and claim deduction under section 80TTA.